-One of Washington's most popular scenic train rides was the Mount Rainier Scenic Railroad in Elbe, which operated former Chicago, Milwaukee, St. Paul & Pacific (Milwaukee Road) rails.
+One of Washington's most popular scenic train rides can be found at the Mount Rainier Scenic Railroad in Elbe, which operates former Chicago, Milwaukee, St. Paul & Pacific (Milwaukee Road) rails.

-For a small operation the railroad owned quite a large collection of operating steam locomotives although they were only used when enough volunteers were available to maintain them.
+For a small operation the railroad owns quite a large collection of operating steam locomotives although they are only used when enough volunteers are available to maintain them (otherwise diesels are used).

 The Mount Rainier Scenic offered spectacular views of Washington's backcountry, where logging was once king.
 Trips featured either an 18 or 30-mile experience from the restored depot in Mineral.